 The above image is an example of a conglomerate – ITC Ltd (based in India).
 It has various unrelated business divisions including FMCG, Hotels, Paper & Packaging, Agribusiness etc.

 Top 4 Examples of Conglomerates

-Thus Berkshire Hathaway stands as a classic example of a conglomerate that merely holds businesses, yet allows them to run on their own.
+Thus Berkshire Hathaway stands as a classic example that merely holds businesses, yet allows them to run on their own.

 By inorganic growth, the corporation is able to achieve the benefits of diversification.

 Organic growth is when a company tends to grow itself on its own capabilities, rather than having to rely on acquisitions of other businesses.
 A prominent conglomerate in this regard is Alphabet Inc which took its form owing to restructuring being done at Google.
 It then became the parent company of Google and several of its subsidiaries.